Skip to content

 A credit union loan is exactly as the name suggests: a loan advanced by a not-for-profit financial co-operative.

-Unlike standard bank loans, you can only get a credit union loan if you’re a member.
+They work in a similar way to standard bank loans, but you can only apply for one if you’re a member of the credit union.
 Some credit unions also stipulate that you should start saving with them for a while, before they’ll consider you for a loan.

 Are credit union loans cheaper than usual loans?